ChrisDuffley/stationPlaylist/addoninternals.md

 As noted above, Studio and Remote Studio share various components, including some features and commands.
 As a result, the base Studio app module covers parts of Remote Studio app module, with the latter customizing the base app module.

 The biggest change introduced in 25.11 is selective API initialization.
-Because Remote Studio does not use the same Studio API as original (local) Studio, Studio app module was edited to answer "yes" when asked about requiring Studio API ("no" for Remote Studio)).
-This means window handle finder for Studio API will not be run when NVDA notices Remote Studio is starting, and this behavior is defined in the original Studio app module, not Remote Studio app module.
+Because Remote Studio does not use the same Studio API as original (local) Studio (not all features from local Studio are supported), Studio app module was edited to answer "yes" when asked about requiring local Studio API ("no" for Remote Studio)).
+In 25.12, this was changed to record API support levels (0 for no API, 1 for local Studio, 2 for Remote Studio) with local Studio saying "yes" to requiring local Studio API level.
+This means parts of the window handle finder for Studio API such as metadata streaming will not be run from Remote Studio.

 ### Life of the app module: events, commands and output